daneelbreger/daneelbreger/README.md

 - **Option Pricing Tool**
   A simplified version of an option pricing tool in Python.

+  - **Market Scanning Tool**
+A Python-based command-line tool that scans several tickers for unusual activity and trade opportunities.
+It fetches historical and real-time price data for any list of stock tickers and automatically detects a wide range of technical signals.

 ### 📫 Contact
 - Email: daneelbreger@gmail.com
 - LinkedIn: https://www.linkedin.com/in/daneelbreger/